nickfallon/watermark/README.md

 This is my attempt at a LSB Steganographic watermarking implementation in Javascript.
 Slightly hacky demo, use at your own risk.

-This is a simple watermarking app that applies an invisible image watermark to a target image.
-In other words, it hides one image inside another.
-It uses a tiny NodeJS/Express server to get around CORS errors that arise from messing with images in a canvas, so use npm start and load http://localhost:8080/watermark.htm in your browser to run it.
+This is a simple watermarking app that applies a watermark image to a target image.
+The watermark cannot be seen, but it can be extracted later using the extract method in the app - in other words, it hides one image inside another.
+I have used a tiny NodeJS/Express server to get around CORS errors that arise from messing with images in a canvas, so use npm start and load http://localhost:8080/watermark.htm in your browser to run it.

 - load pics - loads 2 images